AVM MOBILE NOTARY PUBLIC, LLC

 Collaboration Is Key

-Guest Expert: Absolutely!
-The notary verifies your identity and witnesses your signature, but you guide the process by selecting the notarization type.
-This collaboration maintains the integrity and effectiveness of notarization.
+Guest Expert: Exactly.
+The notary verifies your identity, ensures the signing is voluntary, and completes the certificate.
+But you guide the process by selecting the notarization type.
+Together, you ensure the document is legally sound.

 Conclusion: